tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 Duration: hh:mm:ss

 ### 3D Scene Changes
-I cleaned up our 3D scene a bit more by moving all the objects under the node `Obstacles`, which is a child of `Environment`.
+I further cleaned up our 3D scene by moving all the objects under the node `Obstacles`, which is a child of `Environment`.
 I also added another node container called `2DPlatforming`, which will hold all the 2D platforming sections.
 There is already a `Sprite3D` for the first section, and we will set up a `SubViewport` in the next section.

 ![](img/3DChanges.png)

 ### 2D Changes
 I created a 2D platforming template level and a testing level for this codelab.
 The template will work as a base scene that can be duplicated to easily create more 2D platforming levels.
-All the levels can be found in the folder `2DPlatforming/Levels/`.
+All levels can be found in the `2DPlatforming/Levels/` folder.

 ![](img/2DChanges.png)

 > aside positive
-> The levels do not have a `Camera2D`, since the `SubViewport` will work as a camera into the 2D world.
+> The levels do not have a `Camera2D`, as the `SubViewport` will function as a camera into the 2D world.

 ### Save the player
-Currently, if we wanted to change a property of the 2D player, for example, the sprite, we would have to go into every scene with the 2D player and change it manually.
-This is not **very time efficient** and can produce **many bugs**.
+Currently, if we want to change a property of the 2D player, such as the sprite, we would have to go into every scene with the 2D player and make the change manually.
+This would not be **very time-efficient** and could produce **many bugs**.
 Let's save the player as a scene and replace it in all the 2D scenes.

 1. **Open** the `debug_2d_scene.tscn` scene (or any one of the three 2D scenes)
 2. **Right-click** the `Player2D` node